probprog/anglican-user/doc/intro.md

     (doquery algorithm query-name value & options)

-where `algorithm` is the keyword specifying the algorithm (`:lmh`, `:pgibbs`, `:pcascade` etc.) and options are Clojure clojure keyword arguments, specific to each inference algorithm.
-`doquery` returns a lazy sequence of samples — objects encapsulating a map of predicts and the log probability of each sample:
+where `algorithm` is the keyword specifying the algorithm (`:lmh`, `:pgibbs`, `:pcascade` etc.), `value` is the initial value passed to the query (`nil` if the query does not expect arguments), and `options` are Clojure clojure keyword arguments, specific to each inference algorithm.  `doquery` returns a lazy sequence of samples — objects encapsulating a map of predicts and the log probability of each sample:

     (ns analyze-branching
       (:use [anglican